 Marketing Your Magic Business: Pay Per Click and Adwords

-When you search for something in Google it returns a list of websites that fit your search term, and ideally you want to at the top of this list.
-However, there’s a lot of magicians fighting for that top spot!
+When you search for something in Google (other search engines do exist!) it returns a list of websites that fit your search term, and ideally you want to at the top of this list.
+However, there’s a lot of magicians fighting for that top spot.
 It can take years of hard work and a large financial investment, but a shortcut is to pay.

-The biggest search platform is Google, and ads can be placed using their “Adwords” feature.
+The biggest search platform is Google, and ads can be placed using their “Ads” feature.
 Other search engines have similar Pay Per Click (PPC) schemes.

 The idea is you choose what search terms a client will type in to trigger your advert, and how much you want to pay.
 The more you are willing to pay, the higher up the rankings you will be.